AdobeDocs/destination-sdk.en/help/message-format.md

 >[!IMPORTANT]
 >
->For all templates that you use, you must escape the illegal characters, such as double quotes `""` before inserting the template in the [destination configuration](/help/configuration-options.md).
+>For all templates that you use, you must escape the illegal characters, such as double quotes `""` before inserting the template in the [destination server configuration](/help/server-and-template-configuration.md#template-specs).
 For more information on escaping double quotes, see Chapter 9 in the [JSON standard](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf).

 ```python